Chart Color Schemes

 Paralowie is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Paralowie, as evaluated at the latest Census, comprised 91.9% houses and 8.1% other dwellings.
-In comparison, Adelaide metro had 83.9% houses and 16.0% other dwellings.
-Home ownership in Paralowie was 25.3%, with mortgaged dwellings at 49.7% and rented dwellings at 25.1%.
+Paralowie's dwellings, as per the latest Census, were 91.9% houses and 8.1% other dwellings.
+Adelaide metro had 83.9% houses and 16.0% other dwellings.
+Paralowie's home ownership was 25.3%, with mortgaged dwellings at 49.7% and rented ones at 25.1%.
 The median monthly mortgage repayment in Paralowie was $1,300, aligning with Adelaide metro's average.
 Median weekly rent in Paralowie was $300, matching Adelaide metro's figure.
-Nationally, Paralowie's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Nationally, Paralowie's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing